unixcharles/acme-client/README.md

-# Deprecated

-This branch track the client for ACMEv1.

 # Acme::Client

 [![Build Status](https://travis-ci.org/unixcharles/acme-client.svg?branch=master)](https://travis-ci.org/unixcharles/acme-client)

-`acme-client` is a client implementation of the [ACME](https://github.com/ietf-wg-acme/acme) protocol in Ruby.
+`acme-client` is a client implementation of the [ACMEv2](https://github.com/ietf-wg-acme/acme) protocol in Ruby.

 You can find the ACME reference implementations of the [server](https://github.com/letsencrypt/boulder) in Go and the [client](https://github.com/certbot/certbot) in Python.

 ACME is part of the [Letsencrypt](https://letsencrypt.org/) project, which goal is to provide free SSL/TLS certificates with automation of the acquiring and renewal process.

+You can find ACMEv1 compatible client in the [acme-v1](https://github.com/unixcharles/acme-client/tree/acme-v1) branch.

 ## Installation